Chordal Sparsity for SDP-based Neural Network Verification: Introduction

 \subsection{Related Work}

-The safety verification of neural networks has found broad interest over the past years and there have been various departures to address the problem \cite{bak2021second,liu2019algorithms}.
-Great success was achieved with Reluplex~\cite{katz2017reluplex}, which is a specialized satisfiability modulo theories (SMT) based verification method that interleaves the simplex procedure with boolean satisfiability solving.
-While Reluplex only applies to feedforward neural networks with ReLU activation functions, the technique was extended to fully connected and convolutional neural networks with arbitrary piecewise-linear activation functions with Marabou \cite{katz2019marabou}.
+The safety verification of neural networks has found broad interest over the past years, and there have been various efforts to address the problem~\cite{bak2021second,liu2019algorithms}.
+The first breakthrough was with Reluplex~\cite{katz2017reluplex}, a specialized satisfiability modulo theories (SMT) based verification method that interleaves the simplex procedure with boolean satisfiability solving.
+While Reluplex only applies to feedforward neural networks with ReLU activation functions, the technique was extended to fully connected and convolutional neural networks with arbitrary piecewise-linear activation functions with Marabou~\cite{katz2019marabou}.
 Other works in SMT-based verification include~\cite{song2021qnnverifier,sena2021verifying}.
-Related to SMT-solving has been the use of mixed-integer programming such as in \cite{lomuscio2017approach, tjeng2017evaluating, fischetti2018deep}.
-These methods give accurate results for various types of neural networks and are in fact complete for ReLU activation functions, but they are fundamentally hard-to-solve combinatorial problems.
+Related to SMT-solving has been the use of mixed-integer programming such as in~\cite{lomuscio2017approach,tjeng2017evaluating}.
+These methods give accurate results for various types of neural networks and are, in fact, complete for ReLU activation functions, but they are fundamentally hard-to-solve combinatorial problems.

-Another way of approaching safety verification is by reformulating it as a reachability problem, see e.g., \cite{ivanov2019verisig,ivanov2021verisig,tran2020nnv,vincent2020reachable,xiang2017reachable,xiang2018output} which has been of particular interest for the safety verification of closed-loop dynamical systems \cite{everett2021neural}.
+Another way of approaching safety verification is by reformulating it as a reachability problem~\cite{ivanov2019verisig,tran2020nnv,xiang2018output}, which has been of particular interest for the safety verification of closed-loop dynamical systems~\cite{everett2021neural}.
 While heuristics for reachability problems over dynamical systems exist, these methods are typically computationally expensive.
-Safety verification methods based on abstract interpretations~\cite{mirman2018differentiable, gehr2018ai2, singh2019abstract, tran2020nnv, bak2020improved} work by soundly over-approximating the input set into a convenient abstract domain, e.g. polytopes or zonotopes, and then propagating the abstracted representation through the network.
+Safety verification methods based on abstract interpretations~\cite{gehr2018ai2,tran2020nnv,muller2022prima} work by soundly over-approximating the input set into a convenient abstract domain, e.g., polytopes or zonotopes, and then propagating the abstracted representation through the network.
 Then, properties verified on the abstract output domain imply that the same properties hold on the original system.
-These approaches generally offer good scalability, but one must carefully choose good abstract domains and transformers to preserve accuracy.
+These approaches generally offer good scalability, but one must carefully choose appropriate abstract domains to preserve accuracy.